Hot chocolate benefits abound, y’all!

 I add a tablespoon to my morning cup O’Joe.
 (1 tablespoon to 2 measured cups of coffee).

 Add whatever sweetener you use, a splash of cream and BAMMO! delicious coffee with a punch of antioxidants.

-Since I discovered the goodness of cocoa (years now), I still drink my first cup of coffee with cocoa, hedging my health benefit bets.
+Since I discovered the goodness of cocoa (years now), I still drink my first cup of coffee with cocoa, or cacao, depending on what I have on hand, hedging my health benefit bets.

 Hot chocolate for ever’one!